ray-project/ray/doc/source/rllib/rllib-offline.rst

         --config='{"output": "/tmp/cartpole-eval", "output_max_file_size": 5000000}' \
         --stop='{"timesteps_total": 10000}'

-.. note:: Ideally, you should use separate datasets for training and OPE, as shown here.
+.. hint:: You should use separate datasets for algorithm training and OPE, as shown here.

 We can now train a DQN algorithm offline and evaluate it using OPE: